James Baker (New Zealand cricketer)

-James Baker (born 16 February 1988) is a New Zealand cricketer who plays for Northern Districts and captains the Samoa cricket team.
+James Baker (born 16 February 1988) is a Somoan cricketer who plays for Northern Districts and captains the Samoa cricket team.
 He was the leading wicket-taker in the 2017–18 Plunket Shield season for Northern Districts, with 34 dismissals in ten matches.
 In June 2018, he was awarded a contract with Northern Districts for the 2018–19 season.

 In June 2019, he was selected to represent the Samoa cricket team in the men's tournament at the 2019 Pacific Games.
-He made his Twenty20 International (T20I) debut for Samoa, against Papua New Guinea, on 8 July 2019.
+He made his Twenty20 International (T20I) debut against Papua New Guinea, on 8 July 2019.
 Samoa's 157-run victory against New Caledonia in the tournament's bronze medal match earned Baker a bronze medal.